 6. Enjoy your refreshed self

 Results are typically visible within one to two weeks after the surgery, after swelling and/or bruising goes down.
-Soon afterwards, you will experience the thrill of renewed eyes that eyelid surgery can bring to your face.
+Soon afterward, you will experience the thrill of renewed eyes that eyelid surgery can bring to your face.
 It’s exciting to compare your photos before and after the procedure!

 7. Make sure to take care of your eye area

 The results of blepharoplasty last 7-10 years (on average).
-However, you should remember that no surgery can stop the natural aging process, so proper skincare routine and healthy lifestyle can help you enjoy the results longer.
+However, you should remember that no surgery can stop the natural aging process, so a proper skincare routine and a healthy lifestyle can help you enjoy the results longer.
 According to the statistics available today, most patients never repeat eyelid cosmetic surgery.

 Angelina Postoev, MD, FACS, a triple board-certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer eyelid surgery (blepharoplasty) for men and women in Atlanta, Suwanee, Johns Creek, and the surrounding areas of Georgia.
-To learn more about post-weight loss surgery, contact us to schedule a consultation.